yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 5. derives a local reference frame from a non-degenerate bond vector
 6. samples a 2D local slice
 7. writes a PDF named like `map_slice_<model>_atom<id>.pdf`

-This is a good reference when adding a specialized command with a small, self-contained workflow and one output artifact.

 ### 8.6 `position_estimation`